rantahar/introduction-to-mpi/_episodes/12-profiling.md

 ### User defined regions

-By default scorep only collects information about functions.
+By default Score-P only collects information about functions.
 You can also define your own regions using annotations in your code.

->## Scorep Annotations in C
+>## Score-P Annotations in C
 >
-> Include the Scorep header file
+> Include the Score-P header file
 >~~~
 > #include "scorep/SCOREP_User.h"
 > ~~~